jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 npm install --save-dev @types/aws-lambda
 ```

-We can now make the handler a little "safer" by importing AWS Lambda types into the handler:
+We can now add type checking via TypeScript by importing AWS Lambda types into the handler:

 ```typescript
 // handler.ts